Business Banking Apps: The Complete Guide

 How much will it cost?

 Business bank accounts charge a range of fees.
 Look beyond introductory offers and examine monthly fees (if any) alongside other costs, like cash or cheque transaction fees.
-Some accounts give better deals for online transactions, for example, or for making and receiving payments abroad.
+Some accounts give better deals for online transactions, for example, or for making and receiving payments abroad, such as a multi-currency account.
 Others are cheaper for very basic business banking.

 The most cost-effective option for you will depend on your own circumstances.